kubedb/docs/docs/guides/elasticsearch/rotateauth/rotateauth.md

 Here,

 - `spec.databaseRef.name` specifies that we are performing rotate authentication operation on `sample-es`cluster.
-- `spec.type` specifies that we are performing `RotateAuth` on postgres.
+- `spec.type` specifies that we are performing `RotateAuth` on Elasticsearch.
 - `spec.authentication.secretRef.name` specifies that we are using `sample-es-auth-user` as `spec.authSecret.name` for authentication.

 Let's create the `ElasticsearchOpsRequest` CR we have shown above,